CopterExpress/clover/docs/en/amls.md

 Then we came up with the idea of separating drone and stabilization system so the main math will be accomplished on the landing platform with powerful machine.

 This was how we ended up with our current optical stabilization algorithm - the camera which is connected to a powerful machine and the machine is attached to the platform.
-The drone only has 4x4 ARUco tag and its controller.
+The drone only has 4x4 ArUco tag and its controller.

 (clickable)
 [![Watch the video](../assets/amls/youtube_stabilization_1.jpg)](https://youtu.be/A2oq6zCebVo)